 Long & Foster’s year-end market report details real estate trends

-In addition to highlighting major trends in the Baltimore and Eastern Shore regions, the report spotlights individual neighborhoods.
+In addition to highlighting major trends in the D.C.
+Capital Region, the report spotlights individual neighborhoods.
 It also summarizes the local luxury market by the types of homes (for example, single family and townhomes) sold in individual neighborhoods, providing an in-depth analysis of the residential market.
 View the report in its entirety here.